-In most cases a SPINAL anesthetic is used along with a nerve block.
+In most cases a SCALENE BLOCK is used.

-- There is less bleeding, fewer blood clots, less infections, less nausea/vomiting, and you wake up in the recovery room without any pain. - You should not be nervous about being awake and hearing things.
+- You should not be nervous about being awake and hearing things.
 Tell your anesthesia provider how "out" you want to be.
 You can be as sedated or awake as you like. - Even with heavy sedation, you may have some vague recollections of music and the noise of my tools.
-You will not experience pain! - Some patients CANNOT have spinals because of medical problems or a history of back problems/surgery/fusions.
+You will not experience pain!